Air-Craft/MIDIFish/README.md

 Translating the arcane language of CoreMIDI into one natural to iOS.

+_Note: This framework is still not feature complete.
+Most notably, MIDI Receive operations have no effect at this time._

 ## Features ##

 * High level semantics for MIDI operations, e.g. `sendPitchbend`